ericincloud/Autoscaling-EC2/README.md

 ![IMAGE]()

 ## Step 5: Setup EventBridge scaling alarm
 #### Setup an CloudWatch Events scaling alarm that increases the number of EC2 instances available in the auto scaling group if CPU is over 70% and reduced the number of EC2 instances if under 40%.
-In CloudWatch, create an alarm > search for `CPUUtlization` > Selected the newly EC2 CPUUtilization autoscaling group metric
+In CloudWatch, create an alarm > search for `CPUUtlization` > Selecte the newly EC2 CPUUtilization autoscaling group metric

 ![IMAGE]()

+Finish!

 ## Notes
 *